Motor racing-Team by team analysis of Singapore Grand Prix

-* Briton remains only world champion on two wheels and four (Adds detail)

-Sept 22 Team by team analysis of Sunday's Singapore Formula One Grand Prix (listed in current championship order):
+SINGAPORE, Sept 21 Team by team analysis of Sunday's Singapore Formula One Grand Prix (listed in championship order):

 -